top of page

 We love where we live!

-Our goat yoga sessions offer a light-hearted opportunity to enjoy gentle movement outdoors in the company of our goats.
+These sessions offer a light-hearted opportunity to enjoy gentle movement outdoors.
 These small, pre-planned sessions are designed around calm interaction, animal welfare, and the simple wellbeing benefits of spending time in nature.

 9E2700B3-4D1F-4135-B3B4-F0B64EEDBB09_edi